We absolutely can’t thank you enough.

 The primary benefits of workers’ compensation are wage reimbursement, medical expenses and death benefits.

-Specific Compensation – If you suffered the loss of a limb or digit, the loss of hearing or vision, or a disfiguring visible scar, you are entitled to a lump sum of compensation, whether or not you missed time off work.
+- Specific Compensation – If you suffered the loss of a limb, the loss of hearing or vision, or a disfiguring visible scar, you are entitled to a lump sum of compensation, whether or not you missed time off work.

 Offering Services From Our Experienced Construction Accident Attorneys